-The Ministry of Economy, Trade and Industry (METI), through the Next Generation Vehicle Promotion Centre provides financial aid for the purchase of plug-in hybrid vehicles, electric vehicles (EVs) and fuel-cell vehicles (FCVs), depending on the energy efficiency of the vehicle as well as the investment in EV charging facilities and hydrogen stations for FCV, and some municipalities have similar arrangements.
-As a result, for example, FCVs can receive a governmental incentives of over ¥3.6 million (¥2.5 million from METI and ¥1.1 million from Tokyo Metropolitan government).
+The Ministry of Economy, Trade and Industry [METI], through the Next Generation Vehicle Promotion Centre provides financial aid for the purchase of plug-in hybrid vehicles, electric vehicles (EVs) and fuel-cell vehicles (FCVs), depending on the energy efficiency of the vehicle as well as the investment in EV charging facilities and hydrogen stations for FCV, and some municipalities have similar arrangements.
+As a result, for example, FCVs can receive a governmental incentives of over \$3.6 million (\$2.5 million from METI and \$1.1 million from Tokyo Metropolitan government).

-There are no special legal barriers to foreign companies entering the automotive industry.
 The safety and environmental standards are increasingly conforming to those of other jurisdictions.
-However, the type approval process and regulations on environment and safety standards are prepared only in Japanese, and the procedures are quite complicated, which may represent short-term practical barriers to entering the market.
+However, the type designation process and regulations on environment and safety standards are prepared only in Japanese, and the procedures are quite complicated, which may represent short-term practical barriers to entering the market.
 Also, there are established common market practices and standards.
 Thus, it is advisable for new market participants to consult appropriate experts.